There’s no question too small – or silly

 The nuts and bolts

 That depends on the race.
 Participants entering our solo events must consider themselves to have a disability.
-Anyone can enter as a Family team events, as long as least one member of the team considers themselves to have a disability.
-Please see the below for our minimum ages.
+Anyone can enter with their family or as a team, as long as least one member of the family or team considers themselves to have a disability.
+Please see the below for our recommended minimum ages.

 Do I need a classification?